gurpreetsachdeva/ycombinator_news_parser/README.md

 Corner Cases Handled :
 ==========================
-1. Comments not entered for a post.2.
-Parse all the pages for the websites, not just the first page.
+1. Comments not entered for a post.
+2. Parse all the pages for the websites, not just the first page.
+3. There are cases where author is also blank.So handle error for everything which can go wrong. , For e.g. Look at the image corner case 1 in screenshots folder.

+Account Executive for B2B Flying Autonomous Vehicle Software (Iris Automation) (irisonboard.com)

 Rough Design:
 =============================